 I am genuinely interested in continuing on after the trial period, because I like the approach Noom takes, teaching you about habits, food choices, triggers, etc. I think there is a lot of valuable information within the program.

 I do recommend that you give it a try, with a 14-day trial, you really have nothing to lose.

 ==> Lose Weight For Good With Noom <==

 How much does Noom cost?

-Well, that depends on certain factors.
-The plan is customized to fit your needs.
+There are a variety of different price plans available.
+Each plan is customized to fit your needs.
 The longer you commit, the less expensive the program is.
 For example, monthly plans are $59, all the way up to a 12-month plan for $199.
 How long you are in the program, of course, depends on your goals.

 You get access to all the goodies.
 You get a coach, a community to support you, and most importantly a plan designed to work for you.

 - I like the approach to changing habits and the science behind it